-Effect of Votes Withheld / Abstentions and Broker Non- Proposal Votes required Votes Proposal 1: Election of Directors The plurality of the votes cast.
-This means that Votes withheld and broker non-votes will have no the two nominees receiving the highest number effect. of affirmative "FOR" votes will be elected as Class II Directors.
+Proposal Votes required Effect of Votes Withheld / Abstentions and Broker Non- Votes Proposal 1: Election of a Director The plurality of the votes cast.
+This means that the nominee receiving the highest number of affirmative "FOR" votes will be elected as a Class III Director.
+Votes withheld and broker non-votes will have no effect.
 Proposal 2 : Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the shares present and entitled to vote on the matter.
 Abstentions will have the same effect as votes against.
 We do not expect any broker non-votes on this proposal.